NAME

 arr.avg_by { ... }

-Returns the average of a list of numbers, by mapping each value to a given block of code.
+Returns the average of a list of numbers, by mapping each value to the given block first.

 say [1,2,3,4].avg_by { _**2 } #=> 7.5